Alonso-del-Arte/sokoban-ascii/CONTRIBUTING.md

-This project is now officially open to Hacktoberfest 2023.
+This project is now officially closed to Hacktoberfest 2023, will probably be open to Hacktoberfest 2024.

 # Contributing guidelines for Hacktoberfest